 The principal goals of the Office of Victim Witness Advocacy are to provide information, advocacy, emotional support, and referrals to victims and witnesses coping with the trauma and burdens experienced in the aftermath of crime.
 The office strives to minimize the inconvenience to victims and witnesses during the course of criminal prosecution.
 These goals are achieved through the compassionate delivery of a wide range of direct services.
+Joan Nixon, the PCPO Victim Witness Coordinator, has been supervising the unit since 2005.

 We work collaboratively with our colleagues in the Criminal Justice System and in other victim service agencies in an effort to provide victims with a comprehensive network of support and services.
 The Unit Coordinator is a member of the Passaic County Multi-Disciplinary Team, and the Passaic County Domestic Violence Working Group.